miguelgrinberg/Flask-SocketIO/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For many types of applications, it is necessary to emit events from a process
-that is not the SocketIO server, for a example a Celery worker.
+that is not the SocketIO server, for an example a Celery worker.
 If the
 SocketIO server or servers are configured to listen on a message queue as
 shown in the previous section, then any other process can create its own
 ``SocketIO`` instance and use it to emit events in the same way the server